Song of Songs 8:13-14

-The young Bride has grown from the insecurities of worrying that her skin was too dark to dancing in front of her man.
+The young Bride has grown from insecurities of worrying about her skin color, to dancing in front of her man.
 She has grown from urging her groom to take her away with him to inviting him to come away.

 God wants us to grow – personally and in our marriage.
 I think part of the reason God made men and women so different is to stretch us.
 Marriage is this giant people growing machine that forces us to change in order to love our spouse better.
 And when we do, we get to experience a whole different world that we might have missed otherwise.
 It is not easy, in fact it may be one of the hardest things that you do.
 It takes facing your own humanity and realizing that you cannot do it on your own.
 Doing marriage will drive you to your knees and it will drive you right into the arms of God.